 Paul Cronin has made several films since 2001, including studies of Haskell Wexler‘s 1969 feature Medium Cool, historian and curator Amos Vogel, and filmmaker Peter Whitehead.
-All three projects can be found in their entirety on this website.
+All three projects can be found in their entirety on this website, alongside related written material.
 Currently in production is A Time to Stir.
 Fragments from this piece of visual history about the Columbia University student protests of 1968 were screened at the 2008 Toronto Film Festival.
 For what it’s worth, the Village Voice and LA Weekly reviewer wrote that even in such an unfinished state this “major film about the American Left” was the “most vital movie I ended up seeing” at the festival that year.
-So far four hundred and fifty interviews have been filmed and thirty thousand newly discovered photographs catalogued.
+Four hundred and fifty interviews have been filmed and thirty thousand newly discovered photographs catalogued.
 A Time to Stir has a projected length of fifteen hours and will be ready for the fiftieth anniversary of 1968.
 It has become the third in an unplanned trilogy of documentaries about 1968.
 The first was about a film, the second an individual, and now an event.
 Here for an interview about the project and other things.